Review by Noam Bronstein

 Bringing it All Together

 In fact, Tortuga has so much confidence in this pairing, they’ve just announced that their next product release will be a combination of the LDR and TPB.
 Details are still being finalized, but you can follow that news here.
+(Edit: there’s an announcement page up on Tortuga’s site now).
 I like where they’re going with this ‘consolidation’: for people who want both elements, it shortens the signal path (eliminates one interconnect), eliminates a chassis, and potentially lowers the cost and selling price.

 Author’s Disclaimer.
 It’s been a pleasure reviewing these Tortuga Audio products.
 Tortuga sell direct to consumers – they’ve tried retailing through dealers a couple of times, and didn’t find a good synergy.
 In the interest of disclosure, Tortuga have agreed to leave these items with me for a while, not as a “dealer”, but so that my retail customers and other interested parties can hear them demonstrated locally.
 A sale resulting from my demo would result in a finder’s fee coming back to me.
 I don’t know whether this will produce any income to speak of (no one’s getting rich doing this, guys).
 But there you have it.